-D. SUPPLEMENTARY FUNDING
+SUPPLEMENTARY FUNDING D.

-Where possible, the City of Killeen will maximize its financial resources by obtaining supplementary funding through contributions and agreements with other public and private agencies for the provision of public services the or construction of capital improvements.
+Where possible, the City of Killeen will maximize its financial resources by obtaining supplementary funding through contributions and agreements with other public and private agencies for the provision of public services or the construction of capital improvements.